 The Daily Meal Table in the Court

-Records on the daily court meals of the Joseon Dynasty can be found in “Wonhaeng Eulmyo Jeongni Uigwe” (Royal Protocols on a King’s Procession) which was written in 1795.
-The Royal Protocols provide a detailed description about the meals served during an eight-day journey of the king from Changdeokgung Palace to Suwon Hwaseong Fortress where he hosted a feast before he returned to the palace.
+Records on the daily court meals of the Joseon dynasty can be found in “Wonhaeng Eulmyo Jeongni Uigwe” (Royal Protocols on a King’s Procession) which was written in 1795.
+The Royal Protocols provide a detailed description about the meals served during an eight-day journey of the king from Changdeokgung Palace to Suwon Hwaseong Fortress, where he hosted a feast before returning back to the palace.

-Usually, meals were served five times a day: restorative medicine of rice gruel or porridge in the early morning; a royal breakfast table around 10:00 am; a simple meal in the afternoon; a royal dinner table around 5:00 pm; and a simple meal at night.
+Usually, meals were served five times a day: restorative medicine of rice gruel or porridge in the early morning; a royal breakfast table at around 10:00; a simple meal in the afternoon; a royal dinner table at around 17:00; and a simple meal at night.